-Publisher, retailer or platform - it's time to decide: Seven media and tech predictions for 2021 - Press Gazette
+Seven media and tech predictions for 2021 - Press Gazette

-Research fellow at Harvard’s Future of Media project Heidi Legg shares seven US-based predictions for the future of the news business in 2021.
+Research fellow at Harvard’s Future of Media project Heidi Legg shares seven US-based media and tech predictions for the future of the news business in 2021.

 1) Regulation is coming

 “It’s clear now that we didn’t do enough to prevent these tools from being used for harm, as well.
-And that goes for fake news, for foreign interference in elections, and hate speech, as well as developers and data privacy,” Mark Zuckerberg in front of the Senate in April 2018.
+And that goes for fake news, for foreign interference in elections, and hate speech, as well as developers and data privacy,” said Mark Zuckerberg in front of the Senate in April 2018.
 His exchange with Senator Lindsey Graham is one for the history books where Zuckerberg responded, “Well, senator, my position is not that there should be no regulation.
-I think the Internet is increasingly …” GRAHAM: “You embrace regulation?”
+I think the Internet is increasingly…” GRAHAM: “You embrace regulation?”
 ZUCKERBERG: “I think the real question, as the Internet becomes more important in people’s lives, is what is the right regulation, not whether there should be or not.”

-A year later, Zuckerberg penned his own blueprint for such regulations in an OpEd he wrote for the Washington Post resulting in tech lobbyists descending on Washington in multitudes.
+A year later, Zuckerberg penned his own blueprint for such regulations in an op-ed he wrote for the Washington Post resulting in tech lobbyists descending on Washington in multitudes.

 Last month, the Federal Trade Commission and 48 attorneys general across the US filed much-anticipated lawsuits against Facebook, accusing the social media giant of gobbling up competitive threats in a way that has entrenched its popular apps so deeply into the lives of billions of people that rivals can no longer put up a fight.

-They are calling for a breakup of Facebook, Instagram and WhatsApp.
+They are calling for a break-up of Facebook, Instagram and Whatsapp.
 There has also been a flurry in Congress of bills around saving local news, a local-news commission and tax-exemptions for news subscriptions.

-Australia and The EU are already further along than the rest of the world when it comes to fines, curbs and taxes on the major platforms.
-President-elect Biden has said Section 230 (which protects tech platforms for being sued over content created by their users) will be revised and both the FCC and FTC are poised to dive deeper into antitrust and data privacy regulations as we await the new nominees who will transform these regulatory agencies into beehives or sloths, depending on their courage.
+Australia and the EU are already further along than the rest of the world when it comes to fines, curbs and taxes on the major platforms.
+President-elect Biden has said Section 230 (which protects tech platforms from being sued over content created by their users) will be revised and both the FCC and FTC are poised to dive deeper into antitrust and data privacy regulations as we await the new nominees who will transform these regulatory agencies into beehives or sloths, depending on their courage.

-For American-born social media giants, the precedence of their home country closing out a competitor and forcing the sale of a Chinese TikTok’s ownership to a proposed US.-based entity that would include partnerships with Oracle and Walmart further lends to an increasingly messy global tech regulation landscape.
+For American-born social media giants, the precedence of their home country closing out a competitor and forcing the sale of a Chinese TikTok’s ownership to a proposed US-based entity that would include partnerships with Oracle and Walmart further lends to an increasingly messy global tech regulation landscape.

 2) Data will become portable

-We are about to see much more advancement and transparency in how users remove and carry their data with them.
+We are about to see more advancement and transparency in how users remove and carry their data with them.
 Clarity on when information can be used to serve the public interest and how it applies to AI will also be a key focus for both Big Tech and lawmakers.

 California’s new California Consumer Privacy Act (CCPA), which went into effect in January 2020, is the only advancement in privacy laws.
 However, this is shifting and other states are ramping up.

 Similar to the GDPR in the EU in May 2018, CCPA allows residents to discover what personal information a business is collecting about them, their devices, and their children.
-New York has put its proposed New York Privacy Act (NYPA) on hold due to Covid, but if enacted in its current form, it promises to be even more expansive a measure than CCPA.
-Washington also tried to pass the Washington Privacy Act written but it failed for a second time, albeit the state legislature passed facial recognition regulation.
+New York has put its proposed New York Privacy Act (NYPA) on hold due to Covid-19, but if enacted in its current form, it promises to be even more expansive a measure than CCPA.
+Washington also tried to pass the Washington Privacy Act but it failed for a second time, albeit the state legislature passed facial recognition regulation.
 Nevada passed a much milder privacy law than California.
 Regulation across the US inevitable.

-3) Micro-targeting if advertising will come under fire
+3) Micro-targeting of advertising will come under fire

 Never before has a more sophisticated advertising machine existed.

-Algorithms and AI have allowed social media companies like Amazon, Netflix, Google, and more to predict our behavior, serve us our immediate needs, and filter our precise preferences based on our engagement habits, intimate interests, and personal relationships.
+Algorithms and AI have allowed social media companies such as Amazon, Netflix, Google, and more to predict our behaviour, serve us our immediate needs, and filter our precise preferences based on our engagement habits, intimate interests, and personal relationships.

 This micro-targeting is minting money, having absorbed the majority of ad dollars from the traditional media market.

-Using micro-targeting advertisers not only sell you shoes, a trip, and a new car based on your behavior but most problematic for elections and society, they are able to refine and hyper-target to sell you a political ideology, often amped up with hate and division.
+Using micro-targeting, advertisers not only sell you shoes, a trip, and a new car based on your behaviour but most problematic for elections and society, they are able to refine and hyper-target to sell you a political ideology, often amped up with hate and division.
 Where this will be turbo-boosted is when IP-TV offers these same capabilities for broadcasters by the end of the year.

-Regulators in Australia, the UK, the EU, and soon the US under Biden have announced or signaled that micro-targeting around political and ideological ads is on the table.
+Regulators in Australia, the UK, the EU, and soon the US under Biden have announced or signalled that micro-targeting around political and ideological ads is on the table.
 The categorisation of what constitutes a political ad is vague and left with Facebook’s advertising moderators to sort out.
 How many of them?
 No one knows for sure.

-Digital ads are also highly customized and tailored to specific micro-groups where an echo chamber further seeds discontent and conspiracy, unabated, as we saw with the rise of the QAnon conspiracy theory.
+Digital ads are also highly customised and tailored to specific micro-groups where an echo chamber further seeds discontent and conspiracy, unabated, as we saw with the rise of the QAnon conspiracy theory.

 Regardless of the tech industry’s promise that the use of AI will remove hate and misinformation, the industry lags behind media manipulators and purveyors of hate and fear, and their tech solutions have not arrived quickly enough.
 Regulators and civil society will press to resolve through laws in 2021 to quell the chaos.